 Volunteers are at the heart of the VNA and are a key resource to the agency.
 More than 400 dedicated individuals generously donate their time and talent to assist in various aspects of the VNA.
 There are a range of responsibilities that covers the various areas of volunteering.
-Whether it is interacting with patients, being an extra hand in the VNA Hospice House, providing assistance around the office, or providing support in our hospice thrift stores, volunteers can be found in all aspects of our organization.
+Whether it is interacting with patients, being an extra hand in the VNA Hospice House, providing assistance around the office, or providing support in our Hidden Treasures Thrift Stores, volunteers can be found in all aspects of our organization.

-Volunteers provide comfort, compassion, and support to families during the final twenty-four to forty-eight hours of a patient’s life.
+Volunteers provide comfort, compassion and support to families during the final 24 to 48 hours of a patient’s life.
 This is often the time when families need reassurance from a volunteer.
 Sitting with a patient and holding a hand can help.
 Our Vigil Volunteers receive additional training to prepare them for this role.

 Hospice House Volunteers

-Volunteer roles at the VNA Hospice House include serving as patient companions and family liaisons as well as assisting with kitchen duties, administrative support, gardening and entertainment.
+Volunteer roles at the VNA Hospice House include serving as patient companions and family liaisons as well as assisting with kitchen duties, administrative support and entertainment.

 There are times when VNA associates could use an extra set of hands around the office.
 Volunteers can assist with the day-to-day administrative duties such as filing, data entry, mailings, and reception duties.